fabiohsv-cit/ciandt-components-factory/README.md

 * Requirements:

+   * the factory work with control of script version and load the correct script based on version mapper.
+Your app should has the version.json file, where you should write the mapping between original js file and version named js file.
+The version.json file is loaded on load factory, using requirejs.
+The version.json content should be similar to:
+   {
+      "version": "1.0.0",
+      "files": {
+         "yourScript.js": "yourScript-hashGenOnBuild.js"
+      }
+   }

+   - version.json
    - lodash: it's used in internal statement
    - ciandt.components.dialogs: it's used to open the modal (newModal function below)
    - requirejs: it's used to load the module scripts (app.js, env.js, etc).